zmandel/dailybot/README.md

    - Once the user sends the form response, their "goals for today" are sent to their chat along with a link to their response posted.
    - The "role" of each user is queried from the "Office365 user directory" and included in the excel table to help genAI analysis.
    - The "Blockers" field ignores single-words like "none", based on "translations.prefixNothing" to keep that column clean in the consolidated reports.

+## Installation
+From "Releases", download the package for your language, then install it from Microsoft Power Automate "Import Package".
+You may also generate your own "zip" package using the source and your custom language translation (see the "translations" directory).

 ## Technical details
   - The Daily form is inlined in the chat by using "Adaptive Cards" for Teams.
   - The form is sent to each user in parallel by using Power Automate´s "Concurrency control" feature in the "for-each" loop, and with a set deadline.